Seaglass Village – Neighbors Helping Neigbors

 Seaglass Village is a growing group of members and volunteers, some who will be both a member as well as a volunteer.
 For example, a member may need a ride to an appointment and is also able to volunteer by walking another member’s dog.

 Most services we can offer are staffed by member volunteers and we strongly encourage our members to “pay it forward” and be a part of our volunteer team in whatever capacity possible.
 Seaglass Village will not provide medical services or extensive home maintenance.
 We can refer members to professionals who do.
-Seaglass Village will maintain lists of preferred providers, ensuring they are licensed and vetted and are ready to serve our members, including home health agencies, plumbers, or other licensed contractors.
+Seaglass Village will offer a list of providers suggested by our members.
+Please call the office at 781-718-0401 for the list of suggested vendors.

 How do I get involved?